Trollicus/Login-Register-System/README.md

 # Login-Register-System
 A PHP Login/Register System, the registration includes a key that you 'have to buy'

+The Login/Register System includes a admin panel discord bot with which you can blacklist people and/or add tokens.

 Here are some gifs of me using it: https://gyazo.com/1d6128d04684ba9b027879ca55d155d5 and